close

 • Cook at medium and low temperatures and use ventilation.

-• Never cook on high heat, as this may release PFAS into food or the air.
+• Never cook on high heat, as this may release PFAS into food from the cooking utensil.

 • Use wooden cooking utensils to prevent scratching the coating of the cookware, as scratches can promote the release of PFAS.